-The first Czech female diplomat in Israel
+The first Czech Scientific and R&D Diplomat in Israel

 Delana Mikolášová was appointed to become the very first Czech Scientific, R&D and Innovation Diplomat to Israel in June 2015.
 She started her mission in Tel Aviv in October 2015.
 Her office is located at the premises of the Czech Embassy to Israel.